2018 Super League season

 This season also saw the first Super League game played outside Europe, as Wigan Warriors faced Hull F.C. at WIN Stadium in Wollongong, Australia on Saturday 10 February 2018, which Wigan won, 24–10.

 St. Helens won the League Leaders Shield for a record 6th time.
 However, they failed to reach the Grand Final after losing their semi final 13-18 to Warrington Wolves.
-This marked the first time since Huddersfield in 2013 that the League Leaders would not make it to the Grand Final.